DH3773/Artificial-Flavours/README.md

 # Artificial-Flavours
-A ChatGPT based recipe-finding website built from scratch
+A ChatGPT based recipe-finding website built from scratch as a personal project